 Scarves, belts, hats, jewelry–go through it all and keep just what you know you wear.

-10. Room Accessories That Are Gathering Dust
+10. Room Accessories That You Are Not Treasuring

-If you can write your name in dust on it, then you don’t really love it.
+If you can write your name in the dust on it, then you don’t really love it.
 Put it in the yard sale and let someone who loves it take it home and put it to good use.

 Raid The Kitchen

 I am talking about actual doubles like two can openers and such, but also two entirely different utensils that can serve the same purpose.
 For instance, if your can opener also has a bottle opener on it, you don’t need it and the bottle opener.
 Toss the bottle opener in the yard sale pile and enjoy a little less clutter in your kitchen.

 I don’t know about you, but since Pinterest came on the scene, I rarely use recipe books.
 If this is you, too, add them to the sell pile.